stormpath/stormpath-sdk-angularjs/docs/source/create_new_project.rst

 ------------------------------------

 We are going to use the `Angular Fullstack Generator <https://github.com/DaftMonk/generator-angular-fullstack>`_.
-It's going to create a LOT of files for us; essentially, our entire development environment and the seed files for the client AND server.
+It's going to create _**a lot**_ of files for us; essentially, our entire development environment and the seed files for the client and the server.
 This is really amazing!

 To use the generator, you need to first install it as a global node module::